Disability Discrimination Act

 - any provision, criterion or practice applied by the employer, or any physical feature of premises occupied by the employer

-Where the employer is under the duty, he/she is required to take such steps as are reasonable to take, in all the circumstances of the case, in order to prevent the disabled person from suffering the said disadvantage.
+Where the employer is under the duty, they are required to take reasonable steps, in all the circumstances of the case, to prevent the person with disabilities from suffering the disadvantage.

 Examples of adjustments

-Examples of the sort of adjustments your employer, or prospective employer, should consider, in consultation with you, include:
+Examples of adjustments your employer or prospective employer should consider, in consultation with you, include: